Preservation of elementarity by tensor products of tracial von Neumann algebras: Preliminaries

 \subsection{Direct integrals}

 Our original definition of measurable fields of metric structures and direct integrals of metric structures was analogous to measurable fields and direct integrals of Hilbert spaces and of von Neumann algebras (\cite[Definitions~IV.8.9, IV.8.15, and IV.8.17]{Tak:TheoryI}).
-Here we include the more polished definition from~\cite{BYIbarluciaTsankov}.
-Although this definition can be extended to the case of nonseparable metric spaces, we will consider only the separable case.
+Here we include the more polished definition from~\cite[\S 8]{yaacov2024extremal}.\footnote{A visible, but ultimately insubstantial, technical difference between this definition and the standard definition of a direct integral of tracial von Neumann algebras will be discussed in \S\ref{S.vNA}.} Although this definition can be extended to the case of nonseparable metric spaces, we will consider only the separable case.
 For simplicity, we will restrict our attention to the case when $\calL$ is a single-sorted language; the definition is generalized to multi-sorted languages by making obvious modifications.

 \begin{definition}[Measurable fields and direct integrals of metric structures] Suppose that $\calL$ is a continuous language, $(\Omega,\cB,\mu)$ is a separable probability measure space, and $(M_\omega, d_\omega)$, for $\omega\in \Omega$, are separable $\calL$-structures.
 Assume that $e_n$, for $n\in \bbN$, is a sequence in $\prod_{\omega\in \Omega} M_\omega$ such that the following two conditions hold. \begin{enumerate} \item for every $\omega$ the set $\{e_n(\omega)\mid n\in \bbN\}$ is dense in $M_\omega$. \item For every predicate $R(\bar x)$ in $\calL$ and every tuple $e_{\bar n}=\langle e_{n(0)}, \dots, e_{n(j-1)}\rangle$ of the appropriate sort, the function $\omega\mapsto R^{M_\omega}(e_{\bar n}(\omega))$ is measurable. \end{enumerate} The structures $M_\omega$, together with the functions $e_n$, form a \emph{measurable field} of $\calL$-structures.